stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-Yes, and I think it's called like Powerplant or Powerstation.
+Yes, and I think it's called, like, Powerplant or Powerstation.
 This is one of those tangents we were talking about, so it doesn't have--

 #### BEN